 Of the vast array of medical services available at Rush University Medical Center, the following are of particular interest as they enhance our house staff’s learning experience: transplant service (heart, kidney, liver, pancreas, and bone marrow), left ventricular assist devices placement, electrophysiology testing, and pacemakers and defibrillator implantation.

-Among the most rewarding, gratifying and eye-opening experiences that our program has to offer are the electives and workshops especially geared to the primary care residents: addiction medicine, correctional medicine (housed at Cook County Jail), LGBTQ medicine, migrant health, survivors of torture and human trafficking, as well as global health and sports medicine.
+Among the most rewarding, gratifying and eye-opening experiences that our program has to offer are the electives and workshops especially geared to the primary care residents: addiction medicine, correctional medicine (housed at Cook County Jail), as well as global health and sports medicine.

 As a graduate of this program, I am highly enthusiastic about what we have to offer and I hope that our graduates continue to choose to stay at Cook County Health and Rush University Medical Center in order to serve the diverse community in and around Chicago.
 With a renewed emphasis on the importance of primary care on a national level, leadership at both institutions is strongly committed to support our efforts.
 We welcome you to explore our program, our institutions, and what the city of Chicago has to offer.
 I have no doubt that you will be impressed with what you see!